About Our Teachers

 Elliott Law, M.S., CYT

-Elliott Law has studied mindfulness since 2011 and maintains a dedicated practice.
+Elliott Law (he/him) has studied mindfulness since 2011 and maintains a dedicated practice.
 Elliott supports mindfulness at USC as a Mindful USC teacher and the Associate Director of Fundraising for the USC Center for Mindfulness Science.
 In 2015, he established the Mindful USC Mindfulness Practice Group in Downtown LA, which he leads weekly.
 Elliott also regularly presents on mindfulness for Keck Medicine of USC medical students.

 The sport of tennis is a long-time passion for Elliott.
 He is a USTA Elite Professional with over 20 years of teaching experience who integrates mind-body practices into lessons.

 Elliott loves to connect with nature and wildlife and gets very excited whenever he encounters a bird he has not seen before.
 He holds an MS in mechanical engineering and works as an associate director with Keck Medicine of USC’s Advancement team.
+Learn more about Elliott’s offerings here.

 JD Lloyd

-JD Lloyd is a long-time member of the InsightLA Meditation Community, where he received his initial training to facilitate mindfulness classes.
+JD Lloyd is a long-time member of the InsightLA Meditation Community, where he received his training to facilitate mindfulness classes.
 He completed additional training at UC San Diego’s Center for Mindfulness to conduct courses in Mindful Self-Compassion (MSC), and he has also received specialized education in chaplaincy support, contemplative care and trauma-sensitive mindfulness.
 JD facilitates mindfulness courses and meditation groups at InsightLA, University of Southern CA, and the Cancer Support Community’s Benjamin Center, and he volunteers to provide mindfulness classes to underserved communities in the Los Angeles area.

 JD is particularly drawn to Lovingkindness and Mindful Self-Compassion meditation practices as paths toward self-acceptance and open-hearted connection with others.
 He appreciates the outdoors and the arts – especially film, photography and poetry.
 He holds a Master of Fine Arts degree in Creative Writing and enjoys weaving poetry and storytelling into his teaching.